Nazmus-Saif/Intelligent-Voice-Assistant/README.md

 ## Note

-An updated code will be added soon.
+Updated code will be added soon.